Drug-resistant epilepsy: Modified Atkins

 A modified Atkins diet was coined after the popular Atkins diet with the goal of reducing seizures through ketosis.
 In this diet, the fat content is slightly lower than in the ketogenic diet at around 60%; the protein content is around 30% and the carbohydrate content is around 10%.
 Several studies show that the modified Atkins diet is just as effective as the ketogenic diet.
 Some physicians recommend the modified Atkins diet because they assume that patients will adhere to it on the long-term because it is more compatible with daily life and the meals are more enjoyable.

-Low Glycemic Index (LGI)
+Low glycemic index

-The aim of the LGI diet is to keep blood glucose levels at a stable state.
+The aim of the low glycemic index diet is to keep blood glucose levels at a stable state.
 Rapid fluctuations in glucose levels both high and low is thought to be a trigger for seizures in some patients with epilepsy.
 This diet permits 40-60 gram of carbohydrates daily but with the goal of a glycemic index of <50.
 This diet has been studied among pediatric populations as an effective form of management for DRE.